whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <figcaption>Second look at unboxing</figcaption>
 <br>

 <p>Not sure why, but the Flawless Skin Fluid box (green box on the right) was opened.
-Perhaps it was due to movement from the items that made the box open.
+Perhaps it was due to movement during shipping that made the box open.
 But not to fear, the moisturizer tube itself is sealed, so nothing to be worried about, phew!</p>

 <p>Spoilers were released earlier for some items, but as always it's still exciting for me to actually finally have it in my hands.</p>